Pylons/pyramid/docs/narr/webob.rst

   See :ref:`traversal_chapter` for information about the subpath.

 ``req.traversed``
-  The "traversal path" will be as the ``traversed`` attribute of the :term:`request` object.
+  The "traversal path" will be available as the ``traversed`` attribute of the :term:`request` object.
 It will be a sequence representing the ordered set of names that were used to traverse to the :term:`context`, not including the view name or subpath.
-If there is a virtual root associated with request, the virtual root path is included within the traversal path.
+If there is a virtual root associated with the request, the virtual root path is included within the traversal path.
 See :ref:`traversal_chapter` for more information.